 - Domain 5: Resource Optimization (15% of exam)

 “Ensure the optimization of IT resources including information, services, infrastructure and applications, and people, to support the achievement of enterprise objectives.”

 For more information, please see the official ISACA 'How to Become CISA Certified' web page.

 How do you pass the CISA exam at the first attempt?

 We recommend the following:

-- Plan a self-study programme that covers all of the key knowledge domains.
+- Plan a self-study program that covers all of the key knowledge domains

 How to register and schedule the CISA exam

-Since 2017, the CISA exam has been offered via a computer-based testing (CBT) sessions, which are available during three testing windows per year.
+The CISA exam is offered via a computer-based testing (CBT) sessions, which are available all year round.
 All candidates must first register online direct with ISACA and pay for the examination in advance.
 They will then receive email instructions on how to schedule an exam appointment at a local PSI exam centre.

 For further information, please review the ISACA Exam Candidate Information Guides.